 When we stepped off the bus at Futa Pass, Gretchen prepared us with some extremely thoughtful words, which I paraphrase.
 The Germans entombed here, I remember her imploring, were human beings, too.
 We should try to understand them as individuals who left behind family.
 Who left behind children, like Martin and herself, children who had to grow up without a father.
 However, Gretchen said nothing resembling the vile slogan, “to understand all is to forgive all.”

 As I wandered among the rows of grave markers, I attempted, with limited success to tune out the astonishingly rich surroundings.
 To think and to learn as much as I could about the men under the earth in that cemetery became my task.
 I was impressed by the quality of the work done by the German War Graves Commission.
 The place projects solemnity and respect for the slain but not adoration.
-Due to the architectural vision of Dieter Oesterlen, the memorial and landscaping, with their sharp, geometric features, seize and hold one’s vision.
+Due to the brilliance of architect Dieter Oesterlen, the memorial and landscaping, with their sharp, geometric features, seize and hold one’s vision.

 For much of my perambulation around Futa Pass, Martin Hintz accompanied me.
 Though I knew his story from his sister, Gretchen, and, nephew, Hans, I had only met him a few days before.
 Since Martin had lived in New Orleans and loved the food, music, and spirit of the city, we instantly connected.
 He and his wife Pam were so warm and appreciative of the article I had written about Loren.
 During the week of commemoration, he gathered material and interviews for a film he was putting together about his father.
 Born several weeks after Loren’s death (Gretchen was 15 months old when he was killed), Martin grew up hearing stories about his father.
 Family photographs and possessions kept by Gertrude Hintz, Martin and Gretchen’s mother, guaranteed that Loren’s short and remarkable life—he was only 27 when he was killed—did not fade from memory.
 Now Martin and I combed through the grave markers gazing upon the names of men who had been at war with Loren Hintz and the Americans.
 Perhaps, I wondered, some of these German soldiers might have perished at the hands of Loren’s unit (86th Fighter Squadron, 79th Fighter Group, Twelfth Air Force).
 Maybe one of them had manned the MG-42 machine gun which brought down Loren’s P-47 Thunderbolt on April 21, 1945.